Northwest Biotherapeutics: DCVax-Direct

-DCVax-Direct, the latest addition to the DCVax line.
-It does not require removal of the tumor, making it ideal for inoperable tumors, if proven effective.
-It is currently in Phase 1 testing on patients with inoperable tumors of a very large range of cancer types.
+DCVax-Direct, is the latest addition to Northwest Bio's DCVax line.
+It does not require removal of the tumour, making it ideal for inoperable tumours, if proven effective.
+It is currently in phase I testing on patients with inoperable tumours of a very large range of cancer types.

 In the procedure, dendritic cells are developed as in DCVax-L, prior to antigen exposure/"pulsing".
-However, the subsequent exposure to tumor antigens does not occur in vitro but in vivo: The prepared dendritic cells, along with adjuncts, are injected directly into one or more tumors.
+However, the subsequent exposure to tumour antigens does not occur in vitro but in vivo: The prepared dendritic cells, along with adjuncts, are injected directly into one or more tumours.

 At least two adjuncts are added to the dendritic cells.
 One adjunct excites a general aspect of the body's immune response; another excites a more tumor-specific response.
-This mixture is then injected into the patient's tumor.
-There, the dendritic cells are expected to scavenge tumor proteins, then find their way to the local lymph node for presentation of the tumor protein antigens to T cells and B cells.
-The activated T and B cells then travel to the tumor and kill tumor cells.
-Ruptured tumor cells release more mutant proteins that are picked up by dendritic cells and other immune cells, and are carried to the lymph nodes to excite still more B and T cells.
+This mixture is then injected into the patient's tumour.
+There, the dendritic cells are expected to scavenge tumour proteins, then find their way to the local lymph node for presentation of the tumour protein antigens to T-cells and B-cells.
+The activated T- and B-cells then travel to the tumour and kill tumour cells.
+Ruptured tumour cells release more mutant proteins that are picked up by dendritic cells and other immune cells and are carried to the lymph nodes to excite still more B- and T-cells.
 Theoretically, this cycle repeats, accelerates, then levels off at a high but safe level.
-The Phase 1 trial that finished enrollment in July, 2014 seeks to confirm this.
+The phase 1 trial that finished enrollment in July 2014 seeks to confirm this.
+As of July 2026, Northwest Bio reports phase I and II trials still under way.

 DCVax-L and DCVax-Direct, if effective, could address virtually all forms of solid tumor cancers, operable and inoperable, with the possible exception of prostate cancer.

 Products

-DCVax-L is now in Phase 3 trials in USA & Europe.
-It was awarded orphan drug status.
+DCVax-L: As of March 2025, phase III trials for treatment of glioblastoma completed, and Northwest Bio had submitted a marketing authorization application in the United Kingdom, as yet unapproved.

-DCVax-Direct is a therapy to treat inoperable solid tumors in Phase 1 trials in the US.
+DCVax-Direct: As of 2026, this therapy to treat inoperable solid tumours is in phase I and II trials in the US.

-DCVax-Prostate finished Phase 2 trials and has been approved for Phase 3 trials in the US.
+DCVax-Prostate: Reportedly finished phase II trials and approved for phase III trials in the US; listed as "withdrawn" on ClinicalTrials.gov.